The Long Acre

 Often, this pasture was invariably of a better quality than that which grew in the local fields as all the nutrients that fell on the roads from corn on passing carts, trailers of farm yard manure, lorries transporting lime ended up in the margins.
 This was an important consideration at a time before artificial manure became plentiful and affordable to the masses.
 The animals themselves of course did their bit to maintain this fertility.
 We notice, nowadays, the lush grasses that grow on the road margins and banks that must be cut at least annually to prevent the view to drivers being obscured.
 This was not so long ago as wandering animals kept the grass verges in a manicured state.

-It could to be a source of annoyance when a group of Travellers, or Tinkers as they were better known back then, visited the local area.
-They usually arrived at various times of the year and set up their camp on the side of the road where there were particularly wide verges.
+It was often a source of annoyance when a group of travellers arrived at various times of the year and set up their camp on the side of the road where there were particularly wide verges.
 In these parts, I remember them camped at Carrowmore near the junction to Clooncurreen and again at Ballybaun on the bend near Hutchinsons Estate.
 Apart from the fact that their presence and in particularly their dogs would disturb the grazing animals, they usually had a large number of horses who would, in the short time they were there, consume all the available grass for about a mile or so each side of their encampment.
-Even so, there were never any unpleasantries as it would only alert the gardai to the fact that animals were regularly being grazed on those roadsides.
-In those days the local gardai in Menlough travelled the roads by bicycle so it would not be often you would see them about
+Even so, there were very few, if any, unpleasantries as it would only alert the Gardai to the fact that animals were regularly being grazed on those roadsides.
+In those days the local Gardai in Menlough travelled the roads by bicycle so it would not be often you would see them about